trstringer/trstringer.github.io/_posts/2021-01-01-quick-and-easy-prometheus-exporter.md

 ## Summary

 Prometheus is a really great and powerful tool.
-At first glance, it could seem like a daunting task to create an exporter (a shim between your application and Prometheus), but hopefully this blog post has shown that in just a few lines of Python code you can instrument an effective exporter and start pulling your application metrics right away into Prometheus!
+At first glance, it could seem like a daunting task to create an exporter, but hopefully this blog post has shown that in just a few lines of Python code you can instrument an effective exporter and start pulling your application metrics right away into Prometheus!